 Death of Paundraka Vasudeva:

-Lord Krishna saw that Paundraka was carrying his insignia, such as the conch shell, Sudarshana Chakra, sword, and club, and also an imitation of Sharanga bow and Shrivatsa mark.
+Lord Krishna saw that Paundraka was carrying his insignia, such as the conch shell, Sudarshana Chakra, sword, club, and an imitation of the Sharanga bow and Shrivatsa mark.
 He wore a mock Kaustubha gem, was decorated with a garland of forest flowers, and was dressed in upper and lower garments of fine yellow silk.
 His banner bore the image of Garuda, and he wore a valuable crown and gleaming, shark-shaped earrings.

 When Paundraka and his army attacked him, Lord Krishna fiercely struck back and killed many soldiers.
 He then addressed Paundraka, “My dear Paundraka, the very weapons you spoke of through your messenger, I now release unto you.
 O fool, now I shall make you renounce my name, which you have falsely assumed.
-And I will certainly take shelter of you if I do not wish to fight you.”
+And I will certainly take shelter with you if I do not wish to fight you.”

 After saying this, Lord Krishna destroyed the chariot of Paundraka with his arrows and cut off his head with the Sudarshana Chakra.
 Then he severed Kashiraj’s head with his arrows, sending it flying into Kashi city like a lotus flower thrown by the wind.